Decision Forest: A Nonparametric Approach to Modeling Irrational Choice: Literature Review

 \section{Literature Review}

 In this section, we review the relevant literature.
-We first review prior work in rational choice modeling (Section~\ref{subsec:literature_review_rational}), followed by prior research in non-rational choice modeling (Section~\ref{subsec:literature_review_nonrational}) and other areas (Section~\ref{subsec:literature_review_other}).
+We first review prior work in rational choice modeling (Section~\ref{subsec:literature_review_rational}), followed by prior research in non-rational choice modeling (Section~\ref{subsec:literature_review_nonrational}).
+As a key contribution of this paper is the universality property of the decision forest model (see Theorem~\ref{thm:universal_choice_model} in Section~\ref{subsec:model_universal}), in Section~\ref{subsec:literature_review_universality}, we review two classes of choice models that also share this property and compare them with our model.
+Finally, we relate our proposed model to other research areas in Section~\ref{subsec:literature_review_other}.